Skip to content

 Data source

-Australian Early Development Census (AEDC), via the Australian Government Productivity Commission website (PC 2023; AEDC 2022).
+• Australian Early Development Census (AEDC), via the Australian Government Productivity Commission website for AUS and STE levels (PC 2022; AEDC 2022).

 Region types